Skyscanner/SkyFloatingLabelTextField/README.md

 Up until version 1.2 Swift 2.2 and 2.3 compatible (and there is a Swift 2.3 branch in case you need it).
 From version 2.0 onwards only compatible with Swift 3.
-Please be midnful of the version you're using.
+Please be mindful of the version you're using.

 ## Usage